Benefits of Hemp Fabric

 What makes hemp so great, it utilizes everything from the growing of the plant to the performance features of the plant.
-It uses little to no water to grow and no insecticides and pesticides.
+It uses little to no water to grow and needs no pesticides.
 Plus, it offers excellent ground cover or top canopy, while helping to prevent weeds from growing.
 One of the many health benefits of hemp is that it has the capacity to revitalize previously decimated soil by extracting harmful metals and toxins.
 Once hemp is processed into fiber, it gets even better.
 Hemp has natural performance features that we do not currently see on the market.
 It is durable, anti-static, anti-bacterial, biodegradable and much more.

 In 1942, when the United Sates went to war with Japan, the US Department of Agriculture needed farmers to switch their crops to hemp due to the shortage of raw materials like rope for the war.
 So, hemp is a fiber that has a rich national and global history.

 Hemp fabric is naturally anti-bacterial, anti-microbial with anti-odor properties.
 Super comfortable, breathable and gets softer with every wash.
-Hemp is also organic, eco-friendly and can help save the planet.
+Hemp is also eco-friendly and provides rich nutrients back to the soil.